 - krypton gas tracer studies (soil gas and air)

 Above Ground Release Experiment (July - October 2010)

 A surface release experiment was conducted at the site in conjunction with CSIRO Marine and Atmospheric Research , the CO2CRC and University of Wollongong Centre for Atmospheric Chemistry to explore the application of an atmospheric tomography technique to simultaneously determine the location and emission rate of a leak when both are unknown.
-Determination of emission rate was possible to within 3% accuracy for CO2 and within 5% for nitrous oxide (N2O).
-Localisation occurred within 0.5 m (2% error) of the known location for both release species.
-This very successful technique is now being applied on a larger scale.
+Determination of emission rate was possible to within 3% of the true emission rate for CO2 and within 5% for nitrous oxide (N2O).
+Localisation occurred within 1m of the known location for both release species.
+The results were published in Humphries et al (2013).